25 Dos and Don’ts of Ignoring Your Spouse During Separation

 “My husband is ignoring me during our separation.
 What can I do?”

 After filing for a divorce, every step or decision you make matters a lot.
-Therefore, you must avoid doing some things to provoke your spouse or jeopardize the divorce.
+Therefore, you must avoid doing anything to provoke your spouse or jeopardize the divorce.
 Accept that this is a difficult phase in your life, and you have to endure it until it passes.

 Your goal is to finalize the divorce process, and you must focus on that.
 Although you are no longer together and have every right to do what you want, your spouse’s feelings are still valid.